 Architecture students have opportunities for paid internships locally and across the United States.
 They prepare for internships by working with faculty and Knowlton School student services staff, attending the Knowlton School’s annual career fair, and participating in the Knowlton School mentor program to connect with professionals.

 The Architecture, Landscape and City Scholars Program is a community of talented students who participate in programs and activities designed to offer insight into architecture, landscape architecture, and city and regional planning.
 Students in this Scholars program develop their understanding of the historical, cultural and social significance of the built and natural environments through site visits, workshops, seminars and travel opportunities.
 Scholars students live together in a north campus residence hall that provides a supportive and collegial environment.
+The Architecture, Landscape and City Scholars program is highly recommended for first-year students.

 Learn more about these opportunities at honors-scholars.osu.edu.